LinkUpStudioOld/template-repository/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running

-Say what the step will be
+{Detailed instructions on how to install, setup, and get the project running in the local dev environment.
+This could include a list of dependencies and the commands to install them.}

 ```
-Give the example
+Give examples
 ```

-And repeat
+### Usage

+{Instructions on how to use the project after installation.
+Include screenshots, code examples, and demo videos if applicable.}

 ```
-until finished
+Give examples
 ```

-End with an example of getting some data out of the system or using it for a little demo

-## Running the tests

-Explain how to run the automated tests for this system

-### Break down into end to end tests

-Explain what these tests test and why
+### Contributing

+{If you want to accept contributions to your project, provide instructions on how to do so.
+Make sure to also include guidelines for contributions.}

 ```
-Give an example
+Give examples
 ```

-### And coding style tests

-Explain what these tests test and why
+### Tests

+{Describe how to run the automated tests for this system, including how to see the coverage of the tests.}

 ```
-Give an example
+Give examples
 ```

 ## Deployment